Travellers Fare

-Travellers Fare (normally rendered officially as Travellers-Fare) was a company owned by British Rail that provided catering services on the rail network in Great Britain.
+Travellers Fare was a company owned by British Rail that provided catering services on the rail network in Great Britain.

 History

+Historical background

+Around 1873 James Joseph Allport, of the Midland Railway took a summer holiday in the US, and experienced dining cars and sleeping cars, so was the first to introduce this to the UK.

+The first Pullman ran on Monday June 1 1874 from St Pancras to Bradford.
+Sleeping cars were also on the East Coast line.

+On Saturday November 1 1879, the Pullman Palace Car Company first ran a dining car, on 'Prince of Wales' on the Great Northern Railway, leaving from Leeds Central railway station at 10am, arriving at London King's Cross railway station at 2pm; it returned at 5.30pm, arriving at Leeds at 10pm.
+On Monday October 27 1879, a test journey had taken place, it had departed from Leeds at 10.30am, taking 3 hours and 50 minutes to London, returning at 9.20pm.
+The regular service began in February 1880.

+The least innovative company was the London and North Western Railway, who were reluctant to introduce dining cars, but added them to Manchester and Liverpool, and to Scotland around 1891.
+In 1890 the Great Eastern Railway introduced dining cars, and to second class as well; it also provided food for third class, to Harwich.
+The Midland Railway introduced third class catering on July 2 1894.
+The first buffet car was in 1899 on the Great Central Railway.

+Dining cars stopped in September 1939, and restarted in October 1945, but food was heavily rationed until 1954.

+Conglomeration

-Prior to 1973, railway hotels and catering came under British Transport Hotels, formed in 1962.
-In the late 1970s, BR's Shipping and International Services Division became Sealink UK from January 1979.
-In 1982 Travellers-Fare formally left BTH, having been the Travellers-Fare Division of BTH since 1 October 1973.
+Prior to 1973, railway hotels and catering came under British Transport Hotels (BTH), formed in 1962.
+In the late 1970s, BR's Shipping and International Services Division became Sealink from January 1979.
+In 1982 Travellers Fare formally left BTH, having been the Travellers Fare Division of BTH since 1 October 1973.
 It had been known as British Rail Catering until then.
 The peak of British rail catering had come in 1973 when 3.5 million meals were served.
 Quicker journey times meant less time to consume a full meal.
 In 1979 it celebrated a centenary of railway catering.

 In the mid-1970s they were selling around two and a quarter million sandwiches a year.
 In 1977 its offerings were reprimanded by the Central Transport Consultative Committee, and that same year Prue Leith, a restaurateur and caterer, became the first woman appointed to the British Railways Board, charged with improving its much-criticised catering.
 In February 1978 they introduced the Gold Star Menu for businessmen on InterCity services, which featured poached haddock and grilled salmon maître d'hôtel.
 It offered a fixed four-course meal for around £5, and replaced the former table d'hôte service.
 The Great British Breakfast in the morning sold for £2.70 in 1978, and by 1984 it cost £7.30.